felipehcoutinho/RaFAH/README.md

 Host-Virus matches for Bacteria and Archaea

 ## Dependencies (must be included in the system path):
-ncbi blast+
+- Bioperl
-Bioperl
+- ncbi blast+
-tRNAscan-SE
+- tRNAscan-SE
-WIsH (Who Is the Host?)
+- CRISPRDetect

-Usage:
+- WIsH (Who Is the Host?)

-perl find_host.pl - --hosts Hosts_dir/ - --phages Phage_dir/
+## Usage:

-## Optional parameters
+perl FinHo.pl - --hosts Hosts_dir/ - --phages Phage_dir/

 ### General options:
 - --format | Extension of the files containing genomic sequences in the Host and Phage directories (default = fasta)